f1nbar/PlaylistsForNewPipe/README.md

 ### Installation

 1. Download the latest jar file from the [releases](https://github.com/f1nbar/PlaylistsForNewPipe/releases) section
-2. Double click to run (if on linux you may need to make jar executable first using chmod) or
+2. Double click to run (if on linux or Mac OS you may need to make jar executable first using chmod) or
 ```sh
 java -jar PlaylistsForNewPipe.jar
 ```